UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    * Include links and record any issues/failures in the documentation issue while the simulation is running.
    * When the simulation has completed, document its end in the issue and close it.

 1. Copy the standard UKESM1.3 / HadGEM3-GC5 job and configure for this experiment (following any documentation specific to your MIP, see [Experimental design](#experimental-design-configuration) above).
 The standard (i.e. supported) jobs available for each model are 3 of the DECK experiments: piControl, historical and AMIP.
-See standard job pages for UKESM1.3 and HadGEM3-GC5.
+See _standard job pages for UKESM1.3 and HadGEM3-GC5_.
    * If your MIP has several experiments sharing a similar experimental or diagnostic setup, you may wish to create one or more standard jobs for your MIP to act as the source suites for your MIP experiments, rather than copy all suites directly from the standard DECK jobs.
    * Ensure start and end dates are exactly right; if the experiment protocol specifies only start and end years, begin on the 1st Jan in the start year (not the preceding or subsequent Sep or Dec) and continue until at least 1st Jan of the end year plus 1 (i.e. 01/01/2015 for an 1850-2014 historical run).
    * Archiving restarts: For HadGEM3, the run should archive restarts in both January and December of each year.
 The January restarts are to allow other CMIP runs to branch from this run, while the December dumps allow a cleaner restart of the climate meaning system if there are problems with the run.
 For UKESM1, only January restarts are required, because it uses an alternative method to generate seasonal and annual means.
    * For Met Office runs archiving to MASS, select the appropriate duplex setting (`non_duplexed_set`) in the postproc app, under "Post Processing - common settings -> Moose Archiving".
 In general duplexing is recommended for production runs (`non_duplexed_set=false`).
-   * For UKESM1, some experiments (e.g. DECK runs) should reset the diagnostic ocean ideal tracers (age of water and CFCs) when the experiment starts.
+   * For UKESM1.3, some experiments (e.g. DECK runs) should reset the diagnostic ocean ideal tracers (age of water and CFCs) when the experiment starts.
 For guidance, where you are branching from the piControl (historical, 1%CO2, 4xCO2) OMIP recommends resetting these diagnostic tracers at the start of the run so that the fields are independent of the branch point; on the other hand if you are branching from a historical or similar run it makes sense to inherit the fields of the parent run and continue their evolution.
 This resetting is activated by the switch `INIT_CFC_AGE=true` in `rose-suite.conf`.
 See note below on changing this to false after the run starts.
 1. From the ticket, link to a new wiki page: `wiki:runs/u-aa000` where u-aa000 is your suite ID.
 This will create a grey link with a question mark, which you should click to create the page.
 Select "!ExperimentDocumentation" from the drop-down menu, then "Create this page".
 Complete this wiki page with the details of your experiment; ensure that you include the ticket number at the top of the page, as this will create a link back to your ticket.
 1. Configure [wiki:Diagnostics/Setup diagnostic setup]
    * If making additions to the standard jobs, check the rules for data layout as required by [the data delivery system](../../../CDDS-CMIP7-mappings?tab=readme-ov-file#usage-profiles-and-output-frequency).
 For example: